voldien/SuperResolution/README.md

   --output-dir OUTPUT_DIR
                         Set the output directory that all the models and results will be stored at --models [{cnnsr,dcsr,edsr,dcsr-ae,dcsr-resnet,vdsr,srgan,esrgan} ...]
-                        Overide what Model to include in training evolution.
+                        Override what Model to include in training evolution.
   --loss-functions [{mse,ssim,msa,vgg16,vgg19} ...]
-                        Overide what Loss functions to include in training evolution.
+                        Override what Loss functions to include in training evolution.
   --optimizer-evolution [{adam,rmsprop,sgd,adadelta} ...]
                         Select optimizer to be used
 ```